FajarAdnan/Programming-Languages-homework/README.md

 # HW14-15 Notes
-This is the final homework assignment for Programming Languages
+This is the final homework assignment for Programming Languages Not all assignments were done by code, so they're not all here but these are the ones that were done by code

 # To run:
 1. Please go to the folder "cd /Users/username/Downloads/Programming-Languages-homework-master/hw14-15/interpreter" (or where the download was saved to)